ayojs/ayo/BUILDING.md

 ```console
 $ sudo ./tools/macosx-firewall.sh
 ```
-Running this script will add rules for the executable `node` in the out directory and the symbolic `node` link in the project's root directory.
+Running this script will add rules for the executable `ayo` in the out directory and the symbolic `ayo` link in the project's root directory.

 On FreeBSD and OpenBSD, you may also need:
 * libexecinfo

-To build Node.js:
+To build Ayo.js:

 ```console
 $ ./configure